Shaun1991/TMDB-Dataset/README.md

 In this study, we will focus on:

-analyzing the historical data of the film industry
+1 - Analyzing the historical data of the film industry

-evaluating different classification models and providing our recommendations on which models could perform well when predicting if the film could be a success or not
+2 - Evaluating different classification models and providing our recommendations on which models could perform well when predicting if the film could be a success or not

 “TMDB 5000 Movie Dataset” from Kaggle.
 It includes 4803 movies released from 1916 to 2017.